LivelyKernel/lively4-core/demos/swd21/particles/tutorial/00-shadama.md

 # Shadama

-Shadama is designed for writing programs that create, control and visualize large numbers of objects.
+Shadama is a Web programming environment for particle simulations that run on the GPU.

+- Programs are written using an own programming language.
-- Programs are run on the GPU by means of code translation to the OpenGL Shading Language.
+- Parts of the program are translated to the OpenGL Shading Language and run on the GPU.
+- Other parts are translated to JavaScript and run on the CPU.
-- Coding environment supports liveness (live programming).
+- Coding environment supports live programming.
-- Built on web technologies (WebGL 2.0 and OpenGL Shading Language version 3.0).
+- Uses web technologies such as WebGL 2.0 and OpenGL Shading Language version 3.0.
-- Only supports 2D particle simulations.
+- Currently, it only supports 2D particle simulations.

+Source: [@Oshima2017SPS]{style="position:absolute; bottom: 8px; left:20px; font-size:1em"}

 ---